indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 (g) The county of conviction

 The Indiana Department of Corrections oversees all state-owned correctional facilities and maintains a record of all past and present inmates.
-For inmates held in county jails, inmate records are accessible from the county government or the county Sheriff’s Office.
+For inmates held in county jails, inmate records are generally accessible from the county government or the county Sheriff’s Office.

 Under the Indiana Access to Public Records Act, inmate records are considered public records and are available to all interested persons.
 These records are open to inspection except where the records contain sensitive or confidential information as declared by courts, relevant laws, or by administrative rules of public agencies.